zhingoll/Issue-Assigner/README.md

 ### 3. Frontend Plugin Functionality
 - **Display Recommendations:** Shows recommended developers for the current issue directly within the issue interface.
 - **Model Selection:** Allows users to choose from different available models to view various recommendation results.
-- **Metric Display:** Show the activity level of developers over the past three months (weighted exponentially with more recent time having greater weight), average community OpenRank contribution, and average global OpenRank influence.
+- **Metric Display:** Show the `Activity` of developers over the **past three months** (weighted exponentially with more recent time having greater weight), average `Community_OpenRank` contribution, and average `Global_OpenRank` influence.
 This helps repository maintainers make more informed decisions.
+Refer to the [Opendigger's doc](https://open-digger.cn/en/docs/user_docs/intro) for the meanings of these metrics.
 - **Feedback Mechanism:** Users can provide feedback on the recommendations using a thumbs-up (approve) or thumbs-down (disapprove).
 (This project will not be realized.
 For details, please refer to [Issue-Assigner-BaaS](https://github.com/zhingoll/Issue-Assigner-BaaS).)
 ### 4. Backend Service Functionality
 - **Result Storage:** Stores the recommended results post-model testing for frontend display.